oskarer/eslint-plugin-underscore/docs/rules/collection-return.md

 # Collection Return Statement

-When using a lodash collection method that isn't forEach, the iteratee should return a value, otherwise it could result in either unclear code or unexpected results.
+When using a Underscore collection method that isn't `each`, the iteratee should return a value, otherwise it could result in either unclear code or unexpected results.

 ## Rule Details